thedude0606/manusoptions/PROGRESS.md

 # Progress Report

 ## May 28, 2025
+- Fixed missing 'market-direction-text' component error in Dash callbacks
+  - Identified root cause: Callback in recommendation_tab.py references 'market-direction-text' but this component was missing in the main layout
+  - Added the missing html.Div with id='market-direction-text' to the market direction section in dashboard_app_updated_fixed.py
+  - Verified fix by running the application and confirming no callback errors
+  - Installed all required dependencies from requirements.txt to ensure proper testing environment

 - Investigating export button not working in Safari browser
   - Identified issue: Current implementation uses data URI with base64 encoding which has compatibility issues with Safari
   - Planning to replace custom download component with Dash's native dcc.Download component for better cross-browser compatibility
   - Implementing fix for export functionality to work properly in Safari

 - Fixed missing 'recommendation-timeframe-dropdown' component error in Dash callbacks
 - Identified root cause: Recommendations tab in main app layout wasn't using the modular layout from recommendation_tab.py